Andrew-Carl/Pump-it-Up-Data-Mining-the-Tanzania-Water-Table/README.md

 # Models:

-So far I have run three models on the data.
-I have run a K-Nearest Neighbors model, a Random Forest with balanced classes and a Random Forest with a gridsearch.
+So far I have run four models on the data.
+I have run a K-Nearest Neighbors model, a Random Forest with balanced classes, a Random Forest with a gridsearch, and a Gradient Boosting Classifier.
 My scores so far have been:

 KNN = 0.66
 Random Forest with Balanced Classes = 0.786